Auto Enrolment (AE) shines spotlight on pension coverage and adequacy in Donegal

 This is clearly very attractive for the many hundreds of mid and large-sized employers where the additional costs and governance requirements associated with IORP II compliance could detract from enhancing member benefits in the long run.

-Employers need to pre-empt the arrival of auto-enrolment in 2024.
-Unless they establish some sort of Pension Arrangement which provides contributions and benefits at least equal to those required under AE, then the Employers will have no option but to ensure that their Employees are Auto enrolled in the government-proposed AE system.
+Employers need to pre-empt the arrival of auto-enrolment in Jan 2026.
+Unless they establish some sort of Pension Arrangement which provides contributions and benefits at least equal to those required under AE, then the Employers will have no option but to ensure that their employees are Auto enrolled in the government-proposed AE system.

 Of course, there is also a large cohort of smaller firms operating in some sectors which do not currently have a pension scheme in place and probably have no intention of establishing one.
 The auto-enrolment system will certainly play an important role in boosting the retirement incomes of workers in those firms.